dev-nicolaos/personal-site/src/content/thoughts/playback-rate-bookmarklet.md

 The script collects any `<audio>` and `<video>` elements on a page and finds the first one that's playing.
 If its `playbackRate` is greater than or equal to 2.5, it resets it back to 1.
 Otherwise, it increases the `playbackRate` by 0.25.

-I've placed this code as the URL of a bookmark and now it never takes more than a single click to speed up the media I'm watching/listing to, even on those pesky sites with restrictive <abbr title="user interfaces">UIs</abbr>.
+I've placed this code as the URL of a bookmark and now it never takes more than a single click to speed up the media I'm watching/listing to, even on those pesky sites with restrictive UIs.

 [bookmarklets]: https://www.freecodecamp.org/news/what-are-bookmarklets/
 [iife]: https://developer.mozilla.org/en-US/docs/Glossary/IIFE